Women's Peace Train: Brisbane to Fremantle, Australia (1984)

-In 1983, an activist organization called Women For Survival, hosted a peace camp at Pine Gap, a joint Australian-US base near Alice Springs, in the Northern Territory of Australia, which was created to track nuclear research and testing, as well as adherence to arms control treaties.
+In 1983, an activist organization called Women For Survival, hosted the Pine Gap Women's Peace Camp at Pine Gap, a joint Australian-US base near Alice Springs, in the Northern Territory of Australia, which was created to track nuclear research and testing, as well as adherence to arms control treaties.
 The success of the camp inspired the Western Australian affiliate of the Women's Action for Nuclear Disarmament to work with Women For Survival to create the Sound Women's Peace Collective in order to plan another peace encampment for Point Peron in Cockburn Sound, near the Stirling Naval Base, a docking station used by the Royal Australian Navy and for US warships.
 The US military presence was opposed by women because more sailors increased prostitution in the area and furthered Cold War divisions.
 According activist Gail Green the purpose of allowing US warships to dock was to give the US a "vantage point from which to spy on and attack the Soviet Union".
 Initial plans were to utilize railway travel to take the women from the Pacific coast of Brisbane, with stops in Sydney, Broken Hill, and Port Pirie, to the Indian Ocean coast of Fremantle.
 Because of difficulties in paying to charter the train, activists decided to use a convoy of buses to transport the women, but the association with the train remained because of the pre-event publicity.
 Fifty activists left Brisbane on 27 November 1984, and were joined by two hundred women the following day from Nimbin, Lismore, and Sydney.
 Leaving from Belmore Park, their convoy of buses was met by 100 cars at Perth.
 On 1 December Federal Election Day, the women arrived at the campsite, which was designated as a women-only space.
 There were around 1,000 participants from throughout Australia, as well as Denmark, Germany, Japan and New Zealand, who settled in the camp.